 He also served on the Occupational Safety and Health Review Commission in Washington, D.C., chairing the Commission from March 1990 to February 1994.
+Ed is the only person in the United States to serve as both head of OSHA and Chairman of the Review Commission.
 Ed was named one of the "50 Most Influential EHS Leaders" by both EHS Today (2010, 2011, 2012 and 2013) and Occupational Hazards (2008) magazines.

 He is "AV" Peer Review Rated by Martindale-Hubbell.
 Ed is also co-editor of the firm's Workplace Safety and Health Law Blog.

 District of Columbia

 U.S. Court of Appeals for the District of Columbia Circuit